Bulk loading data to Azure SQL

 • After this step, review the data type mapping of the columns and then click Next.

-• Now you will be asked to save the SSIS package so that you can run it again or use in automation.
+• You will now be asked to save the SSIS package so that you can run it again or use it in automation.
 Click on Next and then click on Finish.

-• You will see an output like in the below screen if the process succesfully completes.
+• You will see an output like in the below screen if the process successfully completes.

 Bulk insert CSV Azure SQL

-Now you can verify in the database that the table is created and the data is also imported.
+Now you can verify in the database that the table has been created and the data has been imported.

 Azure SQL database bulk insert CSV

-Thus, you might have learned how you can bulk insert data from a CSV file into an Azure SQL database.
+Thus, you might have learned how to bulk insert data from a CSV file into an Azure SQL database.

 Read: How to Connect to Azure SQL database